ConductorOne/baton-sumo-logic/docs/docs-info.md

    * If applicable: Is the list of scopes or permissions different to sync (read) versus provision (read-write)?
 If so, list the difference here.

+   Yes, the permissions differ between sync and provisioning operations:
+   - For sync (read) operations: "View Users and Roles" capability is sufficient
-   No, the same permissions are required for both sync (read) and provisioning (read-write) operations.
-The "Manage Users and Roles" capability or an Administrator role is sufficient for all connector operations.
+   - For provisioning (read-write) operations: "Manage Users and Roles" capability is required
+   - An Administrator role includes both capabilities and can perform all operations

    * What level of access or permissions does the user need in order to create the credentials?
 (For example, must be a super administrator, must have access to the admin console, etc.)